 Then you lay in a single layer on a baking sheet.
 You want to make sure you leave some space between the chips so they all get crispy.
 Depending on how many kale chips you want, you may have to do a couple batches of baking the kale chips.

-Bake at 300F watching closely for about 8 minutes–all ovens are different–until slightly crisp.
+Bake at 300ºF watching closely for about 8 minutes–all ovens are different so just watch–until slightly crisp.
 Allow them to cool on the pan for about 5 minutes before

 eating the entire pan enjoying them at your leisure.